 The Express Lanes give drivers the option for quicker traveling.
 While this comes with a price tag (unless you qualify for free travel – more on that under “Travel for free”), it also manages free-flowing travel.
 This is made possible by our dynamic pricing system.

 We’ll keep you in the loop on the rates of the road with overhead signs.
-And even before hitting the road, you can plug your entry and exit points into the Express Lanes mobile app for an approximate cost of your trip.
+And even before hitting the road, you can plug your entry and exit points into the Express Lanes mobile app or on our Map your trip page for an approximate cost of your trip.

 If you don't have 3 in the car you have to pay a toll.
 Depending on the type of E-ZPass® Flex you have, set your Flex so HOV ON is covered or the line connects to HOV OFF.